Methods of free probability: 11a. Poisson limits

 \section{11a.
 Poisson limits}

-We have seen so far that free probability leads to three key limiting theorems, namely the free analogues of the PLT, CLT and CCLT.
-The limiting measures are the Marchenko-Pastur laws $\pi_t$, the Wigner semicircle laws $\gamma_t$ and the Voiculescu circular laws $\Gamma_t$.
-Together with the Poisson laws $p_t$ and the Gaussian laws $g_t$ and $G_t$ appearing from the classical PLT, CLT and CCLT, these laws form a rectangular diagram, as follows:
+We have seen that free probability leads to two key limiting theorems, namely the free analogues of the CLT and CCLT.
+The limiting measures are the Wigner semicircle laws $\gamma_t$ and the Voiculescu circular laws $\Gamma_t$.
+Together with the Gaussian laws $g_t$ and $G_t$ coming from the classical CLT and CCLT, these laws form a square diagram, as follows:

+Motivated by this, in this chapter we develop more free limiting theorems.
+First, we will find a free analogue of the PLT, with the corresponding limiting measures, appearing as the free analogues of the Poisson laws $p_t$, being the Marchenko-Pastur laws $\pi_t$.
+This will lead to an extension to the above square diagram, into a rectangle, as follows:

-In this chapter we develop more limiting theorems, by generalizing the free PLT that we know into a free compound Poisson limit theorem (free CPLT).
-At the level of the above diagram, there are no complex analogues of $p_t,\pi_t$, but by using measures found via the classical and free CPLT, namely the real and purely complex Bessel laws $b_t,B_t$ discussed in chapter 2, and their free analogues $\beta_t,\mathfrak B_t$ to be discussed here, we will be able to modify and then fold the diagram, as to complete it into a cube, as follows:
+More generally, we will find a free analogue of the compound Poisson limit theorem (CPLT), that we know from chapter 2.
+At the level of the philosophy, and of the above diagram, there are no complex analogues of $p_t,\pi_t$, but by using certain measures found via the classical and free CPLT, namely the real and purely complex Bessel laws $b_t,B_t$ discussed in chapter 2, and their free analogues $\beta_t,\mathfrak B_t$ to be discussed here, we will be able to modify and then fold the diagram, as to complete it into a cube, as follows:

-This is of course quite nice, theoretically speaking, because it leads to a kind of 3D orientation inside classical and free probability, which is very useful.
+Which is of course quite nice, theoretically speaking, because this leads to a kind of 3D orientation inside classical and free probability, which is something very useful.

+Getting started now, we would first like to have a free analogue of the Poisson Limit Theorem (PLT).
+Although elementary from what we have, this was something not done by Voiculescu himself, and not appearing in the foundational book \cite{vdn}, and only explained later, in the book of Hiai and Petz \cite{hpe}.
+The statement is as follows: